MCT-master/mct-master.github.io/README.md

 The content of the site is released under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).

-## Instructions for contributing to the Audio Commons site
+## Instructions for contributing to the MCT site

 ### Posting in the "home" section